-In additional to installment loans, PersonalLoans.com also partners with peer-to-peer lenders.
-This type of loan requires a minimum credit score of 600 and at least $2,000 a month in income.
+In addition to installment loans, PersonalLoans.com also partners with peer-to-peer lenders.
+These types of loans require a minimum credit score of 600 and at least $2,000 a month in income.

-NetCredit offers loans up to $10,000 and you won’t impact your credit score by checking your eligibility.
-What can you expect as far as rates and terms?
+NetCredit offers loans up to $10,000.
+Your credit history won’t be impacted by checking your eligibility.
+What can you expect as far as interest rate and terms?

-Unlike many guaranteed loans, NetCredit is usually the actual lender and servicer of your loan.
-In some state, the company does partner with Republic Bank & Trust Company.
-There aren’t any application fees or prepayment penalties with NetCredit, but you may have to pay an origination fee in some states.
+Unlike many personal loans online, NetCredit is usually the direct lender and servicer of your loan.
+In some states, the company does partner with Republic Bank & Trust Company.
+There aren’t any loan application fees or prepayment penalties with NetCredit, but you may have to pay an origination fee in some states.

-If you want to rebuild your credit history while repaying your guaranteed loan, know that NetCredit does report your payments to both Experian and TransUnion.
+If you want to rebuild your credit history while repaying your personal loan, know that NetCredit does report your payments to both Experian and TransUnion.

 Another unique perk from NetCredit?